Independent African news, markets, culture and politics.

 UN chief António Guterres calls on G20 leaders to tackle trade inequalities

-United Nations Secretary-General António Guterres has urged G20 leaders to utilize their influence to address trade barriers, which consistently place developing countries at a disadvantage.
-Speaking in Johannesburg ahead of the G20 summit, the UN chief emphasized the need for action to correct inequalities and injustices.
-He guaranteed that the UN Secretariat would work to ensure effective representation for developing countries, but acknowledged the limitations of the UN in bringing about institutional change, such as reforming the Security Council or the International Monetary Fund.
+United Nations Secretary‑General António Guterres has urged G20 leaders to use their influence to dismantle trade barriers that consistently disadvantage developing countries.
+Speaking in Johannesburg ahead of the summit, the UN chief stressed the need for action to correct these inequalities and injustices.
+He pledged that the UN Secretariat will work to ensure effective representation for developing nations, while acknowledging that the UN itself has limited capacity to drive institutional reforms such as changes to the Security Council or the International Monetary Fund.

-The G20 summit, set to take place in Africa for the first time, has adopted “solidarity, equality, and sustainability” as its motto under the South African presidency.
-Global inequality is expected to be a major topic of discussion during the two-day event.
-Guterres called on member states to ensure trade-free access to their markets for the poorest countries, highlighting the importance of addressing trade barriers to promote economic growth and development.
+The G20 summit, set to take place in Africa for the first time, has adopted “solidarity, equality and sustainability” as its motto under the South African presidency.
+Global inequality is expected to dominate the two‑day agenda.
+Guterres called on member states to guarantee trade‑free access to their markets for the poorest countries, emphasizing that removing trade barriers is essential for promoting economic growth and development.

-As the summit convenes, the international community will be watching closely to see how the G20 leaders respond to the UN chief’s call to action.
-The outcome of the summit is likely to have significant implications for global economic development and trade policies, particularly for developing countries.
-With the UN Secretariat committed to promoting equality and justice, the G20 summit presents an opportunity for world leaders to work together to address pressing global challenges and promote sustainable development.
+As the G20 convenes, the international community will watch closely to see how leaders respond to the UN chief’s call to action.
+The outcomes of the summit could have far‑reaching implications for global economic development and trade policies, particularly for developing countries.
+With the UN Secretariat committed to promoting equality and justice, the summit offers an opportunity for leaders to collaborate on pressing global challenges and advance sustainable development.

 Scroll to Top